Allergy Shots in Connecticut: What to Know

 How much do allergy shots cost in Connecticut?

 Traditional allergy shots in Connecticut cost approximately $2,900–$5,100 in Year 1 and $1,150–$2,200 for annual maintenance.
 Fairfield County (Stamford, Greenwich) prices track NYC-suburb levels at roughly 20–30% above the national average.
-At-home sublingual immunotherapy is available starting at $59 per month as an alternative.
+Curex offers at-home SCIT allergy shots at $129 per month as a convenient alternative.

 Does HUSKY Health cover allergy shots?